jnozzi/cocoadev.com/markdown/CreatingDiskImages.md

 ----

-Would it be possible  to use General/AppleScript to control Disk Copy, to create a disk image?
+Would it be possible  to use AppleScript to control Disk Copy, to create a disk image?

 ----